sathomas/jsDataV.is/src/text/ch8/03-vizviews.md

 ### Step 5: Implement the Charts View

-The last remaining view that we need to implement is the Charts view.
-This view is the most complex of any, but nearly all of the code identical to the _Tracking Values_ example in chapter 2.
-There's no need to repeat that material here, but the source code for the book includes the complete implementation.
+The last remaining view that we need to implement is the Charts view where we want to show pace, heart rate, and elevation during the run.
+This view is the most complex, but nearly all of the code is identical to the _Tracking Values_ example in chapter 2, so there's no need to repeat that material here.
+The source code for the book includes the complete implementation.
 If you're looking in detail at that implementation, here a few points to note.

 * Just as Leaflet and the map container, Flot expects a container for its chart to be present in the web page.
 We can use the same `defer` trick to prevent Flot errors.
 * Nike+ returns at least four types of charts as metrics: distance, heart rate, speed, and <span class="smcp">GPS</span> signal strength.
 We really only care about the first two.
-Speed isn't present in all activities, but distance is.
-Because we want to graph pace, we can only count on distance to derive it.
-And as long as we're getting pace from the distance graph, the speed metrics are redundant. <span class="lgcp">GPS</span> signal strength doesn't seem useful enough to bother.
+At first, it might seem easiest to calculate pace from speed, but speed isn't present in all activities.
+Distance, however, is present, and we can derive pace from distance and time.
 * If <span class="smcp">GPS</span> waypoint data is available, we can also graph elevation, but that data is in a separate attribute of the model (not the metrics attribute).
 * At least as of this writing, there's a bit of a bug in Nike's response for <span class="smcp">GPS</span> data.
 It claims that the measurements are on the same time scale as the other metrics (every 10 seconds), but, in fact, the <span class="smcp">GPS</span> measurements are reported on different intervals.
 To work around this bug, we ignore the reported interval, and calculate one ourselves.
 Also, we want to normalize the elevation graph to the same time scale as all the others.
 Doing that will give us the additional benefit of averaging the <span class="smcp">GPS</span> elevation data; averaging is useful here because <span class="smcp">GPS</span> elevation measurements aren't generally very accurate.